denielleoliva/GAIN_demos/day_two/python_1_primer.md

 # Why Python ?

 The idea of this course is to introduce scientists without any, or much, prior programming experience to a language that can be useful for their needs.
 The choice of the first programming language to learn may not be as important as you think; once you have learned one, learning additional languages will be much much easier, and you are nearly guaranteed to utilize additional languages at some point in your career.
-Nonetheless, the two scripting languages that have been most heavily used in bioinformatics and data science are **Perl** and **Python**.
 There are a number of reasons that Python has become the ideal language to learn first for data science:

 - It is one of the most common languages used in biology and other fields of science.
 Thus, you will be able to find a lot of documentation, guidance, examples, and opinion on the web.
 - It has excellent capabilities for manipulating text, suiting it well to bioinformatics and data science.